-In this week’s episode of Tradeoffs, Hiten and I take a look at the fastest-growing company in SaaS history, Slack.
+In this week’s episode of Tradeoffs, Hiten (co-founder of FYI and Product Habits) and I take a look at the fastest-growing company in SaaS history, Slack.
 Growing from a startup to a company with 1,664 employees in just five years, Slack is in a unique position to continue leading the charge in online business communication.
 But its insane growth may actually be hiding big issues for Slack’s future.

 Subscribe and Listen

 In a market that’s inundated with new competitors, Slack’s position as top dog is definitely going to be challenged.
 Even more so because its user base, while substantial in size, has become significantly less engaged in the past few years.
 Hiten and I talk through how this disengagement with the product hurts Slack for the future and dig into how its high-speed growth actually led to making tradeoffs due to lack of resources.